ArenKDesai/Aren-s-Notes/Operating Systems/Paging.md

 The speed at which the TLB operates can vary wildly per operating system, and sometimes may even consume 40%-80% of total computing time.
 It's also variable whether the OS or the hardware handles TLB misses.

+## Page Sizes

+Each process needs a page table with a page every page it needs to access, which could add up to abominable amount of memory used on

 ### Huge Pages
 If we have a much larger sized page, we need to allocate more bits to the offset.
 The 18 bits that are usually allocated to the page directory and page table are used for the offset, so every level of the page table will have a bit that states if the pointer points to the next level or the larger page table entry.
 One way to request these large pages is to request them with **mmap(MAP_HUGE)**.
 This will allocate a huge page or fail.
 The other method is by using **transparent huge pages (THP)**, which automatically uses huge pages for >2MB allocations.
 This means creating large pages is slow and it may not be necessary.
 However, this keeps control in the hands of the OS, which is often more knowledgeable than the programmer.